Find a Lender-Approved Local Conveyancer in Aston

 • Obtaining instructions from parties involved

-• Dealing with the registration procedures for the new ownership and the mortgage (if relevant) at the HMLR.
+• Dealing with the registration formalities for the change in ownership and the mortgage (if applicable) at the HM Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.